fallen-icarus/cardano-swaps/README.md

 All prices in Cardano-Swaps are local (similar to limit orders in an order-book exchange).
 The price is always askedAsset/offeredAsset.
 For example, if $ADA is being offered for $DUST at a price of 1.5 (converted to 3/2), the contract requires that 3 $DUST are deposited for every 2 $ADA removed from the swap address.
 Ratios < 3/2 will fail, while ratios >= 3/2 will pass.

-:key: When engaging in swaps, it is only necessary that the desired swap ratio is met; **not all assets at the swap address or UTxO must be swapped.** For example, if there is 100 ADA in a swap address requesting 2:1 for DUST, a user may swap 20 ADA, as long as they return 80 ADA and 10 DUST in the same TX.
+When engaging in swaps, it is only necessary that the desired swap ratio is met; **not all assets at the swap address or UTxO must be swapped.** For example, if there is 100 ADA in a swap address requesting 2:1 for DUST, a user may swap 20 ADA, as long as they return 80 ADA and 10 DUST in the same TX.

 Since every user explicitly defines their desired swap ratios, oracles are not required.
 The "global" price naturally emerges where the local bids and asks meet - just like an order-book.